ClickFunnels vs Landing Page (+ What to Use and When)

 Anyone who clicks will probably be targeted based on their demographic data, search item, and other information revealed by their browsing history.

 This makes them prospective customers.
 Typically, when you create a pay-per-click ad, you also get to choose where it redirects them.
+So, you could choose to send them to your website.

 However, it’s much better to create a stand-alone landing page that corresponds with your ad copy and a clear CTA.